 Andrew Roberts,a Josh Davis,b Tim Valentine,c and Amina Memon.d

 Abstract: The use of street identification procedures – informal procedures in which witnesses attempt to identify an offender, usually soon after the commission of a crime and close to where it occurred – has attracted significant concern.
 These procedures are generally thought to give rise to a greater risk of mistaken identification because they lack the safeguards of formal procedures conducted under controlled conditions.
 This article describes the findings of empirical research undertaken by the authors.
 The research had three broad objectives.
 The first was to collect data which would provide some indication of the extent to which street identifications are used by police in England and Wales.
 The second was to compare the reliability of street identifications and video identification procedures involving the use of foils.
 The final objective was to investigate the influence that a street identification procedure would have on a subsequent video identification procedure involving the same witness and suspect.
-The findings suggest that substantial numbers of street identifications are conducted but, perhaps counterintuitively, in terms of the risk of mistaken identification of innocent suspects, such procedures may be no less reliable than video identification procedures.
+The findings suggest that substantial numbers of street identifications are conducted but, perhaps counter-intuitively, in terms of the risk of mistaken identification of innocent suspects, such procedures may be no less reliable than video identification procedures.
 Following identification of a suspect in a street identification, there is a very high likelihood that a formal procedure involving the same suspect and witness will result in the suspect being identified again, notwithstanding that the suspect is innocent.

 It is widely acknowledged that our attempts at identifying others are stalked by significant risk of error.
 Psychologists have explored the vulnerabilities of the cognitive processes that we rely on when performing this task, and their findings are set out in a substantial and growing scientific literature on the subject.
 These findings have influenced, to a greater or lesser extent, the way in which identification evidence is obtained from eyewitnesses and dealt with at trial, in most common law jurisdictions.
 In many of those jurisdictions, the procedures that the police and other law enforcement agencies ought to use to obtain identification from witnesses are prescribed in statutory codes of practice, or in codes that are issued by prosecution and law enforcement agencies themselves.
 The purpose of prescription is to ensure that the risk of mistaken identification is mitigated as far as possible, given the resources that are available.
 This is done by adopting various measures intended to control matters that are known to have an adverse effect on the accuracy of eyewitness identifications generally.
 Witnesses are typically warned, for example, that the person they saw on the earlier relevant occasion may, or may not, appear in the procedure.
 They are instructed that if they cannot make a ‘positive identification’ they should say so.
 In England and Wales, the procedure is also recorded, so that the way in which it was conducted can be subject to effective ex post scrutiny.
 Perhaps the most conspicuous attempt to mitigate the risk of mistaken identification is the use of foils in the procedure – persons who resemble the suspect.